 The corruption allegations at the center of the judiciary had broad repercussions.
-Not only did the system's image suffer, but the dismissal of several top administrative staff posed a practical problem for the implementation of reforms.
-Procurements were delayed, and the scandal made it difficult for the administrative directorates involved to work with the rest of the judiciary.
+Not only did the system's image suffer, but also the dismissal of several top administrative staff posed a practical problem for the implementation of reforms.
+Procurements got delayed, and the scandal made it difficult for the administrative directorates involved to work with the rest of the judiciary.
 For instance, the irregular procurements included ICT projects, which contributed to the challenge of getting cooperation with new systems, Karanja said.
-In all the audits, "you'd find that a number of the projects were ICTrelated, so that gave us a very bad name."
+In all the audits, "you'd find that a number of the projects were ICT related, so that gave us a very bad name."

 In response, the new chief registrar, Amadi, introduced controls that would make it harder for large-scale malpractice to happen again.
-Internal finance and administrative procedures had not been documented and there was no procurement plan for the judiciary, which led to an unstructured procurement process that could easily be manipulated by unscrupulous officers.
-Amadi began to introduce clear, documented administrative plans and procedures, which she said had helped prevent similar problems.
+Internal finance and administrative procedures had not been documented, and there was no procurement plan for the judiciary, which led to an unstructured procurement process that could be easily manipulated by unscrupulous officers, Amadi said.
+She began to introduce clear and documented administrative plans and procedures, which she said had helped prevent similar problems.
 In addition, weekly financial meetings were held to track expenditures.

 The 2013 findings of high-level administrative corruption drew attention to the persistence of graft throughout the judiciary.
-The reform program struggled to address the problem, and in August 2015, Mutunga gave a much-publicized speech at the annual judges' colloquium, expressing concern about "reports on an upsurge in this immoral scourge."25 Although the judiciary and National Council on the Administration of Justice introduced some preventative measures, such as adjustments to the procedures for traffic arrests to reduce opportunities for bribes, and the vetting process had removed some judges believed to be corrupt, dismantling powerful corruption networks remained a major problem.
-Many observers called for the Judicial Service Commission play a more active role in investigating and disciplining judicial officers suspected of corruption.
+The reform program struggled to correct the problem, and in August 2015, Mutunga gave a much-publicized speech at the annual judges' colloquium, expressing concern about "reports on an upsurge in this immoral scourge."

+Although the judiciary and the National Council on the Administration of Justice had introduced some preventive measures-such as adjustments to the procedures for traffic arrests in order to reduce opportunities for bribes-and the vetting process had removed some judges believed to be corrupt, the dismantling of powerful corruption networks remained a major problem.
+Many observers called for the Judicial Service Commission to play a more active role in investigating and disciplining judicial officers suspected of corruption.

 "The public image of the institution suffered considerably with the [election] petition and the corruption in the administrative wing," Okello said.
 Both the election ruling and the corruption scandal generated significant media and public criticism.
 However, allowing intense public scrutiny was a way to "demonstrate that we are transparent and we are accountable," Director of Public Affairs Naim Bilal Yaseen said.
 "As much as [these issues] have affected our image, the public can now trust that we have nothing to hide."
-Okello added that they chose to respond by placing more emphasis on face-to-face forums between citizens and judges, in the hopes that positive personal interactions help would counter the bad news.
+Okello added that they chose to respond by placing more emphasis on face-to-face forums between citizens and judges, in the hope that positive personal interactions would help counter the bad news.
 But the process of rebuilding public trust was a gradual one.